JeffVandrewJr/patron/README.md

 You first need a BTCPay installation.
 If you have not yet installed BTCPay, [here](https://docs.btcpayserver.org/deployment/lunanodewebdeployment) are instructions to get BTCPay set up.

+You can also find an illustrated version of these instructions [here](https://blog.btcpayserver.org/librepatron-patreon-alternative/).

 If you set up BTCPay using the one-click LunaNode install (or any dockerized install of BTCPay), to set up LibrePatron you would simply SSH into your LunaNode [(click here if you forgot how to do that)](https://github.com/JeffVandrewJr/patron/blob/master/ssh.md), and then:
 ```bash
 # change to root; do not forget the trailing hyphen